kubecost/docs/install-and-configure/advanced-configuration/network-costs-configuration.md

 ## Resource limiting

-In order to reduce resource usage, Kubecost recommends setting a CPU limit on the network-costs daemonset.
+In order to reduce resource usage, Kubecost recommends setting a CPU limit on the network costs daemonset.
 This will cause a few seconds of delay during peak usage and does not affect overall accuracy.
 This is done by default in Kubecost 1.99+.

 For existing deployments, these are the recommended values: